iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/01-introduction.md

 ---
-description: "Get acquainted with the structure and functionality of the IOTA's Stardust protocol in the Shimmer network using iota.js primitives to mint new Digital Assets (user-defined native tokens) and issue transactions involving them."
+description: "Learn how to create user-defined native tokens, also known as Digital Assets, with IOTA's Stardust protocol in the Shimmer network using iota.js."
 image: /img/client_banner.png
 keywords:

 - tutorial
 - UTXO
-- native
+- native token
 - token
 - foundry
 - digital